Create non-ref docs with native library APIs

 Engineers will throw a quick description of a class in a file and generate a Javadoc, and they’ll give that Javadoc to the user as if it represents a complete set of documentation — but reference docs don’t tell even half the story.

 Reference docs can be an illusion for real doc

 Jacob Kaplan Moss says that reference docs can be an illusion:

 … auto-generated documentation is worse than useless: it lets maintainers fool themselves into thinking they have documentation, thus putting off actually writing good reference by hand.
 If you don’t have documentation just admit to it.
 Maybe a volunteer will offer to write some!
 But don’t lie and give me that auto-documentation crap. – Jacob Kaplan Moss

-One of the main problems with reference documentation is that it’s feature based rather than task based.
+One of the main problems with reference documentation is that it is feature-based rather than task-based.
 It’s the equivalent of going tab-by-tab through an interface and describing what’s on each tab, what’s in each menu, and so on.
-We know that’s a really poor way to approach documentation, since users organize their mental model by the tasks they want to perform.
+We know that’s an ineffective way to approach documentation since users often organize their mental model by the tasks they want to perform.

 When you write API documentation, consider the tasks that users will want to do, and then organize your information that way.
 Reference the endpoints as you explain how to accomplish the tasks.
 Users will refer to the reference docs as they look for the right parameters, data types, and other class details.
 But the reference docs won’t guide them through tasks alone.

 I'm an API technical writer based in the Seattle area.
 On this blog, I write about topics related to technical writing and communication — such as software documentation, API documentation, AI, information architecture, content strategy, writing processes, plain language, tech comm careers, and more.
 Check out my API documentation course if you're looking for more info about documenting APIs.
 Or see my posts on AI and AI course section for more on the latest in AI and tech comm.